JustAnalyze/ez_mmdet/README.md

 uv sync --extra cpu --no-build-isolation --preview

 ```

 ---

 ## 🛠 Installation Verification

-*(Your existing verification section continues here...)*

----

-### Why this structure works:

-* **The "Standard" way:** It leverages all the hard work we did on your `pyproject.toml`.
-For most users, `uv sync` will just work because of the `extra-build-dependencies` we added.
-* **The "Bootstrap" way:** It keeps those specific commands you mentioned as a clear "Plan B." This is helpful for environments with strict network or cache settings.
-* **Hardware Clarity:** It explicitly mentions `--extra cpu`, which is helpful for others who might be looking for a GPU setup later.

-**Would you like me to add a "Troubleshooting" section at the bottom to explain why `setuptools==69.5.1` is specifically required for this build?**
-## 🛠 Installation Verification

 Before starting any development or training, ensure your environment is correctly configured.